-There are two main ways for partitioning the values of the nominal predictive attributes:
+There are two main ways for partitioning the values of the nominal predictive attributes.

-- 1. The first is, for instance, a characteristic feature of CHAID.4 At each node, the local discriminating power of each categorical attribute is tested using all possible partitions of its values.
+- 1. The first is for instance a characteristic feature of CHAID [17].
+At each node, the local discriminating power of each categorical attribute is tested using all possible partitions of its values.
 Partitions in two or more groups are explored.
 Thus, for each split, a predictor is selected simultaneously with its locally best partition. - 2.
-The second strategy is used, for instance, by Breiman et al.6 in their CART method.
-At each node, CART looks only for the best bipartition of each predictor.
+The second strategy is used for instance by Breiman et al. [6] in their CART method.
+At each node, CART looks only for the best bi-partition of each predictor.
 It generates thus only binary trees.

-With their Twoing criterion, the authors of CART, however, also propose a strategy that extends their principle to the response variable.
-When the response is multivalued, using Twoing is equivalent to seeking, for every predictor, simultaneously the best bipartition of its values and the best bipartition of the response values.
-The Twoing is the value of the Gini impurity for the best couple of bipartitions and is used for selecting the split variable at each node.
+With their Twoing criterion, the authors of CART propose however also a strategy that extends their principle to the response variable.
+When the response is multi-valued, using Twoing is equivalent to seek, for every predictor, simultaneously the best bi-partition of its values and the best bi-partition of the response values.
+The Twoing is the value of the Gini impurity for the best couple of bi-partitions and is used for selecting the split variable at each node.

-In this article, we extend the principle of a simultaneous search of a double bipartition.
+In this paper, we extend the principle of a simultaneous search of a double bipartition.
 We combine the CHAID and CART approaches.
 Like CHAID we look at each step for the best not necessarily binary partition of the attributes.
 Like CART with Twoing we explore also the partitioning of the values of the target variable.
-Unlike CART, we do not, however, restrict ourself to bipartitions.
+Unlike CART, we do not, however, restrict ourself to bi-partitions.
 At each step we look for the simultaneous grouping of the predictor values and of the target variable values that optimizes the chosen criterion.
-This gives rise to a new induction tree method that we call Arbogodaï.
+This gives rise to a new induction tree method that we call Arbogodai.
 This kind of tree is characterized by a number of value classes of the target variable that varies from one node to the other.
 It is dynamically determined at each new split.
 When the majority class in a leaf contains several response values, the corresponding prediction rule becomes a multiple conclusion rule.
-For instance, we can get a rule like "a female customer aged between 30 and 40 with a monthly income ranging from 4000 to 5000 euros will choose a red or blue car."
+For instance, we can get a rule like "a female customer aged between 30 and 40 with a monthly income ranging from 4000 to 5000 euros will chose a red or blue car".
 Indeed, we can easily compute which of the two colors is more frequent in the leaf.
 Hence, we can also derive classical simple rules.
-With Arbogodaï, the user has the possibility to chose the kind of rule that best suits her/his needs.
+With Arbogodai, the user has the possibility to chose the kind of rule that best suits her/his needs.

-The article is organized as follows.
+The paper is organized as follows.
 Section 2 sets the framework and recalls the goal and principle of induced decision trees.
 In Section 3, we motivate the simultaneous n-ary partitioning of the target and predictor values.
 Section 4 describes the simultaneous row-column merging heuristic.
 The Arbogodaï tree growing process that seeks at each step the optimal joint merging of target and predictor values is described in Section 5.
 Section 6 discusses the multiple conclusion nature of the generated rules and how to measure their prediction error rates.
 It reports also some experiments with a set of benchmark datasets.
-In Section 7, we propose an in-depth study of the simultaneous merging heuristic.
+In Section 7, we propose an in depth study of the simultaneous merging heuristic.
 Further developments are briefly discussed in the concluding section.